Flu Basics

 What about the flu vaccine?

-The best way to protect yourself and others against influenza is to get a flu vaccination each year.
-Two kinds of flu vaccine are available:
+The best way to protect yourself and others against the flu is to get a flu vaccine each year.
+A yearly flu vaccine is recommended for everyone 6 months and older without an increased risk for a serious adverse reaction.

-In general, anyone who wants to reduce their chances of getting the seasonal flu can get a flu shot.
-However, there are people who are at high risk for developing serious complications from the flu or people who live with or care for those who are at high risk for flu complications.
+Everyone 6 months and older should get a flu shot each year if they do not have an increased risk for a serious adverse reaction.
+Vaccination is particularly important for people who are at high risk for developing serious complications from the flu or people who live with or care for those who are at high risk for flu complications.

 What should I do if I get sick?

 If you get the flu, get plenty of rest, drink a lot of liquids, and avoid using alcohol and tobacco.
-Also, you can take medications such as acetaminophen (e.g., Tylenol¨) to relieve the fever and muscle aches associated with the flu.
+Also, you can take medications such as Tylenol to relieve the fever and muscle aches associated with the flu.
 Never give aspirin to children or teenagers who have flu-like symptoms, particularly fever.
+Stay home for at least 24 hours after your fever is gone without the use of a fever-reducing medicine, except to get medical care or other necessities.